niels-lubbes/cyclides/README.md

 ![output image](https://raw.githubusercontent.com/niels-lubbes/cyclides/master/translational-celestial-surfaces.png "Translational celestial surfaces")

-The following function is used to analyze the degree and singular locus of surfaces that are contructed as  `hp[A.c[a],B.c[b]`, where `A` and `B` are 5x5 matrices.
+The following function is used to analyze the degree and singular locus of Cliffordian celestial surfaces that are contructed as  `hp[A.c[a],B.c[b]`, where `A` and `B` are 5x5 matrices.
 We verify that `A` and `B` define Moebius tranformations and determine whether the circles `A.c[t]` and `B.c[t]` are great.